ionStici/frontend/js/async/rest.md

 REST requires that a client make a request to the server in order to retrieve of modify data on the server.
 A request generally consists of:

 - an HTTP verb (defines what kind of operation to perform)
-- a header (allows the clien to pass along information about the request)
+- a header (allows the client to pass along information about the request)
 - a path to a resource
 - an optional message body containing data